 When our minds are full of things we wish we didn’t know about people, it threatens to taint our view of them.
 Christian life aims to see the God-placed strand good in everyone.

-Gossip is rooted in lies, or twisted truths.
-Even honest reporting has an undermined intention to throw it’s victim under the bus.
-It’s deceitful, and one of the devils favorite tools.
+Gossip is rooted in lies or twisted truths.
+Even honest reporting has an undermined intention to throw its victim under the bus.
+It’s deceitful, and one of the devil's favorite tools.
 Lying is his specialty, and he aims to “kill, steal, and destroy.”
 (John 10:10) A stolen, destroyed, or annihilated reputation can emotionally destroy a person.
 We are to have nothing to do with those conversations(2Timothy 3:5b).

-Those who fall into a pattern of speech that isn’t rooted on the truth tend to be most convinced that they know what they are talking about.
+Those who fall into a pattern of speech that isn’t rooted in the truth tend to be most convinced that they know what they are talking about.
 Don’t be fooled.
 Motivated by a need to feed insecurity, their confidence is rooted in opinions.

-Conversation that is focused on negative attributes and here-say is never worth the time it takes to entertain.
+A conversation that is focused on negative attributes and here-say is never worth the time it takes to entertain.
 A godly friend will understand why we can’t go there with them, and hold us accountable, too!